-Poet, critic, essayist, and professor of law, Lawrence Joseph, was born on March 10, 1948 in Detroit, Michigan.
+Poet, critic, essayist, and professor of law, Lawrence Joseph, was born on March 10, 1948, in Detroit.
 He received his BA and JD from the University of Michigan.
 He also earned a BA and MA in English from Cambridge University.

-Joseph is the author of a number of poetry collections, including Codes, Precepts, Biases, and Taboos: Poems 1973–1993 (Farrar, Straus and Giroux, 2005); Into It (Farrar, Straus and Giroux, 2005); Before Our Eyes (Farrar, Straus and Giroux, 1993); Curriculum Vitae (University of Pittsburgh Press, 1988); and Shouting at No One (University of Pittsburgh Press, 1983), which received the Agnes Lynch Starrett Prize.
+Joseph is the author of a number of poetry collections, including A Certain Clarity: Selected Poems (Farrar, Straus and Giroux, 2020); So Where Are We?
+(Farrar, Straus and Giroux, 2017); Codes, Precepts, Biases, and Taboos: Poems 1973–1993 (Farrar, Straus and Giroux, 2005); Into It (Farrar, Straus and Giroux, 2005); Before Our Eyes (Farrar, Straus and Giroux, 1993); Curriculum Vitae (University of Pittsburgh Press, 1988); and Shouting at No One (University of Pittsburgh Press, 1983), which received the Agnes Lynch Starrett Prize.
 He is also the author of Lawyerland (Farrar, Straus and Giroux, 1997), a book of prose.

 Among Joseph’s awards are a Guggenheim Fellowship and two National Endowment for the Arts poetry fellowships.
-Married to the painter Nancy Van Goethem, Joseph lives in New York City and teaches law at St. John’s University School of Law.
+Joseph lives in New York City and teaches law at St. John’s University School of Law.